-BY DELEGATES ELLINGTON, HIGGINBOTHAM, SUMMERS,

-HANNA, PINSON, WAMSLEY, KIMBLE, AND D. JEFFRIES

-[Originating in the Committee on Finance; February
+By Delegates Ellington, Higginbotham, Summers, Hanna, Pinson, Wamsley, Kimble, and D. Jeffries [Originating in the Committee on Finance; February 13, 2021]

-1 A BILL to amend and reenact §18-8-1 and §18-8-1a of the Code of West Virginia, 1931, as 2 amended; to amend said code by adding thereto a new section, designated §18-9A-25; 3 and to amend said code by adding thereto a new article, designated §18-31-1, §18-31-2, 4 §18-31-3, §18-31-4, §18-31-5, §18-31-6, §18-31-7, §18-31-8, §18-31-9, §18-31-10, §18-5 31-11, §18-31-12, and §18-31-13, all relating to establishing the Hope Scholarship 6 Program; providing for a short title and definitions; establishing the framework for the 7 scholarship and establishing guidelines; creating the West Virginia Hope Scholarship 8 Board and providing for membership qualifications therein; creating a process for 9 awarding scholarships; establishing funding mechanisms for the scholarships; 10 establishing qualified expense requirements; creating a renewal process for the 11 scholarship; creating an administration process for the scholarships; establishing an 12 auditing mechanism for the scholarships and potential suspension system for providers; 13 creating requirements and right of education service providers; establishing 14 responsibilities of resident school districts; and providing for legal proceedings and 15 severability.
+A BILL to amend and reenact §18-8-1 and §18-8-1a of the Code of West Virginia, 1931, as amended; to amend said code by adding thereto a new section, designated §18-9A-25; and to amend said code by adding thereto a new article, designated §18-31-1, §18-31-2, §18-31-3, §18-31-4, §18-31-5, §18-31-6, §18-31-7, §18-31-8, §18-31-9, §18-31-10, §18-31-11, §18-31-12 and §18-31-13, all relating to establishing the Hope Scholarship Program; creating exemptions from compulsory school attendance requirements under certain conditions; providing a parent of a prospective kindergarten student the option of applying to the program on his or her child's behalf; providing funding for the program and the parameters thereof; providing a title for the act and the program; providing definitions; creating the West Virginia Hope Scholarship Board and providing for membership qualifications therein; establishing powers of the board; establishing the application process for the award of Hope Scholarships; creating the West Virginia Hope Scholarship Program Fund and the West Virginia Hope Scholarship Program Expense Fund and the funding mechanisms and parameters therefore; establishing qualifying expenses for Hope Scholarship Accounts; creating a renewal process for accounts; providing for a Hope Scholarship student's participation in the public school system; providing for administration of accounts; providing for the auditing of the program, suspension of accounts and providers under certain circumstances, and creating a right of appeal; establishing requirements for and rights of education service providers; establishing responsibilities of resident school districts; and providing for legal proceedings and severability.